Xuehong-pdx/Projects/README.md

 -	In the <b>“Price prediction using multiple ML algorithms”</b>, I used a housing sale dataset to compare the performance of several ML algorithms.
     I first prepared the data set by removing null values, redundant features based on correlation and similarity analysis, transformed the categorical variables.

-    Next, I compared the performance of several machine learning models, including linear regression, knn, random forest and decision trees using Scikit-learn.
+    Next, I compared the performance of several machine learning algorythms, including linear regression, knn, random forest and decision trees using Scikit-learn.

      For each model, I performed feature selection based on metrics determined by cross-validations.
 I also optimized hyperparameters for knn, random forest and decision tree models using grid-search algorithm.

-Finally, I used a test data set to compare the performance of the models to select the best model.
+     Bsed on the performance of the test data set, linear regression model made the most accurate prediction for this problem.

 -	In the <b>“Time series analysis”</b>, I first performed exploratory data analysis using data visualization on a data set that contains 4 months of web visit counts aggregated every 15 min.